MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 Paper comes in standard sizes, mostly irrational.
 I'll explore the basis of these and other sizes and what you can do with them.

 ### Session 2c - 11:50-12:30

-#### Laurence O'Toole: K(Not) String Theory

-Rational tangles are a way to represent any fraction using two lengths of rope.
-They were first introduced and studied by John Conway.
-Every implementation seems to use two standard moves for manipulating the ends of the rope.
-However, there are an additional nine building blocks for how to move.

 #### Kristin Ohlmann: Optimizing the street safety of a unicycle through maths-inspired decorations